mosTavassoli/RunTogether-UX/M1/milestone1.md

 - What is the motivation behind taking on this activity?
   - answers : All the runners have the same motivations for running, keep healthy, and stay fit.
 One of them mentioned that, after running, his feelings change drastically, and running is the essential way to disconnect from routine daily life.
 - Which is your first priority for running : with a group or alone ?
 Why?
+  - answers : Runners had different points of view for this question, three of them enjoy running with others because in this way they stay motivated and not getting bored, two of them, on the other hand, would like to run alone.
+They confessed that they can manage their time better, in addition, they can not find a suitable group running.
   - (Ask in case of Group) Do you prefer running with some one who is professional or not?
+    - answers : One of them expressed his interest in doing this activity with the person who is at a better level, however, for others, this aspect does not matter.
 - Can you tell me some good and bad stories concerning running in a group/alone?
+  - answers : One runner told the bad stories about the bad weather condition, leading to a negative effect on his day of running, said that it was a good idea to know the condition of it in advance.
+Another one mentioned a good story about running with his boyfriend, which helped her to stay motivated instead of running alone.
+The last runner, on the other hand, shared a bad story once running in a group, complained about the pace of running in this situation, not satisfying his interests.
 - What do you appreciate about running in Group / alone and what not?
 - How would you describe your experience in terms of running in a Group / alone?
   - (Ask in case of Group) How do you interact with other runners to organise a running plan, share tips and etc?